 Installing our solar panels only took three days and were generating power as soon as they were hooked up.

 FINANCING A SOLAR ARRAY

 What’s the first thing you think of when you think of installing solar panels in Chicago?
 Is it a zero GHG emission (well, not counting the production of the panels, but nothing’s perfect) endlessly renewable form of energy that can completely eliminate or significantly reduce electrical costs without having to resort to candlelight?
 If so, hat’s off to ye!
-But more likely than not, you think of how a solar array can set you back around 1/4 of a hundred thousand dollars.
+But more likely than not, you think of how a solar array can set you back around a quarter of one hundred thousand dollars.
 Here’s the good news: state and federal rebates, as well as the ability to sell renewable energy back to utility companies, and a somewhat free market dedicated to energy credits (think Bitcoins!
 No; don’t.) can help you significantly recoup costs when you install solar panels in Chicago on a residential project.
 The bad news?
 Figuring all of this information out, parsing out what actually nets you back money and in what form can be confusing.
 Especially because rebates on solar technology vary state by state, as does the SREC market—but we’ll get to all that.

 Here’s a breakdown of the payback:

 – SREC Credits (~about 8,000 over 5 years)

 – Energy sold to Utility

 Federal Government: Uncle Sam actually does want you to build solar panels!
 You can claim up to 30% of the installation and equipment expenditure back on your taxes through The Investment Tax Credit.
 For the uninitiated: that means you can reduce your income by that amount, meaning that your taxable income is lower for the purposes of that year’s filing.
 This can result in significant savings and the credit can be split over multiple years.